pratt3000/VakeelRAG/README.md

 2. ```python main.py --question "What to do if signal pe police took meri gaadi ki chaabi?"```

-3. Get slapped because you thought a Github repo was the solution to your life's problems.
+3. Get laughed at lol.

 # Disclaimer